phoenix503/nativescript-sdk-examples-js/app/ns-ui-widgets-category/tabs/styling/article.md

 The main styling options are introduced with three specific properties that should be set on the `TabStrip` component.

-- `selectedItemnColor`: Sets the text color of the selected tab strip item.
+- `selectedItemColor`: Sets the text color of the selected tab strip item.
 Also sets the color of the tab strip icon when the icon is an icon font (`font://`).
 - `unSelectedItemColor`: Sets the text color of the unselected tab strip items.
 Also sets the color of the tab strip icon when the icon is an icon font (`font://`).
 - `highlightColor`: Sets the color of the underline for the selected tab strip item.